glotzerlab/garnett/doc/installation.rst

 .. sidebar:: Closed-source

-    **glotzformats** is not yet publicly released, installation via conda therefore requires access to the *private* Glotzer channel.
+    **glotzformats** is not publicly released, installation via conda therefore requires access to the *private* Glotzer channel.

 To install the package with conda_, execute